hennessysarah/SoundsLikeThis-Qualtrics-backend/README.md

 4. Click on the song input block, and navigate to the “ Javascript” menu.

 5. Edit the Javascript as necessary.
 Specifically, you might want to edit the following sections:
-   a. varAccessToken: replace with your unique access token from [Spotify API]([url](https://developer.spotify.com/documentation/web-api/tutorials/getting-started)).
-Please note you will need to make your own Spotify developer account that is linked to a spotify premium membership for the duration that you are using this application.
-   b. min_ar, max_ar, min_val, max_val, min_pop.
+   a. min_ar, max_ar, min_val, max_val, min_pop.
 These are variables that indicate how you want to match your songs based on arousal, valence, and popularity.
 They are set in the example to .15 for valence and arousal and minimum of 80 for popularity.
 You can change these values here.
-   c.
+   b.
 Number of recommendations.
 If you want more or fewer recommendations than 10, you can edit this throughout the javascript block (e.g, rec_array.length)

 6. Save your project and test thoroughly.